ColinKennedy/USD-Cookbook/guides/asset_composition_arcs.md

 little bit of engineering.

-The solution is to take every root Prim that would be in a layer and put them in a single root layer (for the sake of this article, we'll call it `</root>`).
+The solution is to take every root Prim that would be in a layer and put them in a single root Prim (for the sake of this article, we'll call it `</root>`).

 ## Why `</root>` works
 USD doesn't allow you to reference the root (pseudo-root) of another layer.
-But if your target layer has a prim in it called `</root>` and that `</root>` Prim contains every other Prim in it, you __can__ target `</root>` and make that a reference.
-And that'd effectively be the same as if you __could__ target the pseudoRoot.
+But if your target layer has a Prim in it called `</root>` and that `</root>` Prim contains every other Prim in it, you __can__ target `</root>` and make that a reference.
+And that'd effectively be the same as if you __could__ target the pseudoRoot as a sublayer!

 For example, say you have 3 layers, like this: